listviann/EnterpriseSystem/README.md

 # EnterpriseSystem

-CRUD application which main topic is the enterprise work process simulator.
+A CRUD application whose main topic is the enterprise work process simulator.
 Using this application the user can login as a manager who adds, edits, gets and removes records about employees or he can also login as an employee who can create, read, edit and remove records about products.
 This application is created and developed within the university academic subject 'The basics of development using the .NET platform'.

 ## How this app works